Mark H. Luttrell Correctional Center

 Inmate Mailing Address:

 Inmates are allowed to receive letters and photos (no polaroids, or nude photos).
 Your complete name and address must be written legibly in the return address area of the envelope.
 When sending correspondence always include the inmates name and Identification number as the mailing address above shows, if you know the housing unit please list that as well.
 Do not mark the envelope or letter in any way.
 No stamps, pens or pencils, small trinkets, or jewelry or other items should ever be mailed with the correspondence.
 Staples, paperclips, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family members and friends can send money to an inmate by means of United States Postal Money Order.
 Include the inmates name and ID number on the money order and send to the inmate at the inmate mailing address provided above.